mat-ruszczycky/practice-react-todo/README.md

 ```

 ## 04. Interface API
-Defined interactions between components in the application/system, functionality of the various APIs, their parameters and responses.

-Modeling APIs: Focus on how developers or external systems interact with your service (interface design).
+Focus on how developers or external systems interact with app/system.

 ### Endpoints
-How does app interact with backend
+How does app/system interact with server

 ```ts
 interface APIEndpoints {